 They all were.

-“Word from Dalaran!”
-Macksyn shouted from behind the mage.
-“Three more enemy ships have shown up in the Broken Isles.
-They think they’re attempting to reopen the portal in the tomb.”
+“Word from Udiria!”
+Macksyn shouted from behind.
+“Three more enemy ships have shown up in the Garage.
+They think they’re attempting to simply overwhelm us across the World Ship.”

 “They’re calling for everyone,” Macksyn replied.
 “We need to help them.”

-Sionis had felt an energy, a pulsing darkness, like an ominous threat that had threaded itself through space and time.
-He had assumed it was the demons, but three ships weren’t that destructive.
+I felt an energy in this place, a pulsing darkness, like an ominous threat that had threaded itself through space and time.
+I had assumed it was the Yunai, but three ships weren’t that destructive.
 There had to be something else happening here.
-After all, he wasn’t a fool.
-He knew there was a different kind of tomb here in Silithus, but he assumed the dark creature beneath the ground had been quelled years ago.
-Could it be that the demons were up to something else?

 Why would they be interested—

-A sudden and terrible feeling swept over Sionis.
-It hit him so hard that he stumbled backward.
-Macksyn caught him as he fell and carefully lowered him to the ground.
+A sudden and terrible feeling swept over me.
+It hit me so hard that I stumbled backward.
+Macksyn caught me as I fell and carefully lowered me to the ground.

 “Sionis?” he asked.
 “Are you okay?”